Pandemonium: a clustering tool to partition parameter space -- application to the B anomalies: Interpretation of clustering outcome

 \subsubsection{High-dimensional visualization}

-We explore three different methods to enable a direct inspection of the parameter points in the high-dimensional observable space.
 With any type of high-dimensional visualization we have to consider the different scales across the coordinate space.\footnote{To understand this consider that when drawing one or two variables we typically adjust the axis range to the range of values observed in the data, which could also be interpreted as a scaling of the data with the overall range.
 Similarly we could scale each variable in a multivariate dataset with the range or standard deviation to ensure a common scale across the different directions.} While typically scaling of each variable separately is recommended, this is not the case here.
 As seen in the description of the coordinate systems, all variables are already scaled based on physical information (the total uncertainties, potentially taking correlations into account).
 The spread along each variable is thus determined by the variance in predictions for that observable, obtained across the grid, normalized to the total uncertainty.
 Any remaining differences in scale are thus physically meaningful.
 They will enter the calculation of dissimilarity and thus should be represented in the plots.

 We do however center each variable independently to avoid distraction: a constant offset will not influence the clustering and can be distracting in the visualizations.
 However, this means that we cannot directly read-off the agreement with the experimentally observed value when using Pull coordinates.